simurgailab/mask-rcnn-implementation-with-custom-dataset/README.md

 ## Dataset Configuration

-After importing libraries, class count as "Background + Classcount" has to been specify in configuration step:
+&rarr; After importing libraries, class count as "Background + Classcount" has to been specify in configuration step:

 ```
     # Number of classes (including background)
     NUM_CLASSES = 1 + 5  # Background + classname, for instance, if there are 5 classes, specify 1+5.
 ```

-Custom classes has to been added to self attribute in creating a synthetic dataset step:
+&rarr; Custom classes has to been added to self attribute in creating a synthetic dataset step:
 ```
 class customDataset(utils.Dataset):